 by Ian Espinosa at unsplash.com

 It should come as no surprise that the justice system is flawed.
 My reforms are quite simple.
 I’ll pardon non-violent offenders and instead focus on mandatory community service, fines, and treatment instead of pure punishment.
-This way, criminals are helping society and the state while being helped to better themselves.
+This way, criminals are helping society and the state, while simultaneously being helped to better themselves.
 So instead of repeat offenders and lifelong prisoners, we get one-timers and transformed paragons of the community.
 Rapist and unjust murderers will, of course, be exceptions to this rule.

 by Bill Oxfordat unsplash.com